What is External Growth?

 Generally, M&A transactions can provide substantial benefits and growth opportunities to the participating entities.
 Nevertheless, mergers and acquisitions are commonly challenging in terms of the integration of the companies.

 2. Strategic alliances

-On the other hand, non-equity alliances are created through the contracts.
-Examples of non-equity alliances are franchising and licensing in which one company provides products, services, or intellectual property to another company in exchange for a fee.
+On the other hand, non-equity alliances are created through contracts.
+Examples of non-equity alliances are franchising and licensing agreements, in which one company provides products, services, or intellectual property to another company in exchange for a fee.